ionos-cloud/ionosctl/docs/commands/ipblock/list-labels.md

 ---
-description: List Labels from a IPBlock
+description: List Labels from a IpBlock
 ---

 # ListLabels